GerritCodeReview/plugins_javamelody/src/main/resources/Documentation/build.md

   bazel build plugins/javamelody:javamelody
 ```

-Note, that the plugin dependencies with arethe [database interception](database-monitoring.md)
+Note, that the plugin dependencies with [database interception](database-monitoring.md)
 are built separately.
 To do that, issue this command:

 ```